robotframework/SeleniumLibrary/README.rst

 Introduction
 ------------

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
+The project is hosted on GitHub_ and downloads can be found from PyPI_.
 See `keyword documentation`_ for available keywords and more information about the library in general.

 SeleniumLibrary works with Selenium 2.53.6 or newer, including Selenium 3.